bravesoftdz/version-inc-pre-commit/README.md

   string(1) "2"
 }
 version.info: Version 1.0.1, Next Version: 1.0.2
-warning: LF will be replaced by CRLF in version.info.
-The file will have its original line endings in your working directory.
-[master warning: LF will be replaced by CRLF in version.info.
-The file will have its original line endings in your working directory.
-4edd11d] abc
-warning: LF will be replaced by CRLF in version.info.
-The file will have its original line endings in your working directory.
  2 files changed, 1 insertion(+), 1 deletion(-)
  create mode 100644 abc.txt